-The Ceramics Program in the Department of Visual Arts is designed to address the broad range of techniques and contexts the medium affords ranging from traditional to contemporary approaches to both vessel making and sculptural form.
+The Ceramics Program in the Department of Art & Art History is designed to address the broad range of techniques and contexts the medium affords ranging from traditional to contemporary approaches to both vessel making and sculptural form.
 Introductory to Intermediate level courses are therefore rather structured.
 Studio projects combine specific objectives toward learning technical craft, while promoting a creative or individualized resolution to each.
 Students who choose to pursue Ceramics as a primary or secondary concentration through upper level courses are challenged to put into practice the technical and aesthetic issues addressed in previous semesters toward developing an individual vision and voice.

 The Ceramics lab is a well-equipped facility with ample space to accommodate program needs, including:

 - 6 large work tables (approx. 30” x 72”)